amd/aocl-data-analytics/doc/doc_utilities/utils.rst

-Documentation utilities
+Documentation Utilities
 ***********************

-Creating and building new doc
+Creating and Building New Doc
 =============================

 **How to document a new chapter / area of AOCL-DA functionality**